Nominate your best employee now before the window closes!

 Statutory deductions in Nigeria serve several important purposes for both employees and the government.
 They include:

-Employees who fulfill statutory obligations in Nigeria qualify for a reduction in their gross income when calculating the Consolidated Relief Allowance.
-The following outlines the statutory contributions that employees and employers must make in Nigeria:
+Employees who fulfill statutory obligations in Nigeria are eligible for a reduction in their gross income when calculating the Consolidated Relief Allowance.
+Statutory deductions in Nigeria include;

 The NHF was initially established by Act 3 of the 1992 NHF Act.
 The fund aims to provide Nigerians loans for renovating, developing, or buying houses.
 Regular contributors can get long-term loans from mortgage institutions.